 At the beginning of the Internship year, Interns complete a Self-Appraisal of their perceived strengths and weaknesses as well as their training priorities.
 Specific objectives also emerge from the training needs identified by the Intern and relate to past experience and career goals.
 This Self-Appraisal is discussed with the supervisor, and the subsequent nature of supervision is developed according to the Intern's skill level and developing confidence over the course of the year.
 At the beginning, the emphasis on supervision is likely to highlight the nature of the population and their clinical issues as well as procedural details and requisite documentation.
 Co-therapy, co-assessment, live supervision, and video-recording of sessions may be provided based upon the Intern's training needs.
-As the year progresses, based on mutual agreement between the supervisor and Intern, the Intern will become more independent in their clinical work wherein the Intern may operate with a greater degree of autonomy.
-Finally, as clinical skills are further strengthened, there would be a shift toward professional role definition, greater autonomy, the honing of clinical skills, and opportunities for pursuit of individual professional opportunities.
+As the year progresses, based on mutual agreement between the supervisor and Intern, the Intern will become more independent in their clinical skills are further strengthened, there would be a shift toward professional role definition, greater autonomy, the honing of clinical skills, and opportunities for pursuit of individual professional opportunities.